ztyyLV/web-twain-docs/faq/error-message-user-cancelled-the-operation.md

 ### Cause

-This happened frequently if you use the WIA driver instead of TWAIN driver.
-Our SDK is developed based on the TWAIN protocol, therefore the performance in WIA driver cannot be guaranteed.
+1) The user manually terminated thte ongoing operation.

-In another case, just like its literal meaning, the user manually terminated the ongoing operation.
+2) This is known to happen if you use a WIA driver instead of TWAIN driver.
+Our SDK is developed based upon the TWAIN protocol, therefore the performance in WIA driver cannot be guaranteed.

 ### Resolution

-Since Dynamic Web TWAIN has better compatibility and stability with TWAIN driver, please use TWAIN driver to avoid issue.
+To avoid issues using the WIA driver, please use the manufacturer supplied TWAIN driver.

 > **If you want to continue with WIA driver:**
-_You can ignore the error message since it won't affect the actual usage, Dynamsoft is planning to fix the issue at v18.2.
-Moreover, Dynamic Web TWAIN will officially support WIA driver starting from v18.2._
+_You can ignore the error message since it won't affect the actual usage.
+Dynamic Web TWAIN will officially support WIA driver before the end of the second quarter of 2023._